ABOUT

 MISSION STATEMENT:

-I AM My Advocate exists to empower individuals to become confident self-advocates through education, resources, and supportive community.
-We equip individuals to navigate health challenges with strength and the knowledge needed to pursue the best possible outcomes, partnering with communities and health providers to foster holistic well-being, improve quality of life, and honor the whole person.
+I AM My Advocate exists to guide and support individuals with knowledge, confidence, and hope as they become informed, confident self-advocates through education, awareness, and supportive community.
+We provide practical tools and guidance to help individuals manage health challenges with confidence and informed decision-making, partnering with communities and healthcare providers to improve quality of life while honoring the whole person — mind, body, and spirit.

 Our Focus